PAGE Student Teacher Achievement Recognition

 NOTE: High school counselor/STAR contact information will be included in the information sent to the local sponsor, and that school representative will wait to hear from the sponsor before announcing winners in their schools.

 ■ The names of high school STAR Students and Teachers will have the System Winners clearly marked.
-STAR certificates will be sent to the school counselor.
+STAR certificates will be provided on the STAR portal for sponsors to download and print on card stock paper.
+Sponsors must complete the certificates with the appropriate names.
+Contact the PAGE STAR office if you need additional assistance.

 ■ Publicize your local STAR recognition by informing newspapers, radio stations and television stations in your area of STAR activities.
 Please be sure to recognize PAGE and the PAGE Foundation as the state sponsor and administrator in every contact with the media.